A doctor may suggest injections as a treatment for osteoarthritis, an inflammatory condition of joint cartilage and bone.

 Treatment for osteoarthritis (OA) of the knee may start with non-medicinal interventions, such as exercise or weight loss.
 Another option is over-the-counter (OTC) pain relief medication.
 Options include acetaminophen (Tylenol), aspirin, or ibuprofen (Motrin, Aleve).

 If these treatments do not resolve symptoms, injections are available to help achieve the desired effects.
-The United States Food and Drug Administration (FDA) has approved two injections to treat OA of the knee: Hyaluronic acid and corticosteroids.

 In this article, we provide an in-depth examination of both types of injection, their uses, and their possible side effects.